slint-ui/slint/docs/language/src/concepts/layouting.md

 You can also nest layouts to create complex user interfaces.

 You can tune the automatic placement using different constraints, to accommodate the design of your user interface.
-For example each element has a minimum and a maximum size.
+Each element has a minimum, a maximum size, and a preferred size.
 Set these explicitly using the following properties:

 -   `min-width`
 -   `min-height`
 -   `max-width`
 -   `max-height`

-A layout element also affects the minimum and maximum size of its parent.
+-   `preferred-width`
+-   `preferred-height`

 Any element with a specified `width` and `height` has a fixed size in a layout.